pbinkley/rcb-manual/sections/14-conclusion.md

 The use of the techniques that are operative in the range below a hundred copies permits a similar change in the financial perspective.
 Here also the high promotion charge can be avoided, because the effective market is pretty well known in advance.
-Moreover, some of these techniques, notably the hectograph, operate at so low a&nbsp;{%- include pagebreak.html canvas=360 -%}&nbsp;
+Moreover, some of these techniques, notably the hectograph, operate at so low a {% include pagebreak.html canvas=360 %}

 TABLE LV